 Try if: You feel restless, overly stressed, or mentally fatigued and want to experience a deeper sense of inner calm.

-- Transcendental Meditation Technique: Read more about the origins of Transcendental Mediation and how to find a teacher.
+- Transcendental Meditation Technique: Read more about the origins of Transcendental Meditation and how to find a teacher.

 - The Benefits of Transcendental Meditation: Learn what WebMD has to say about the science-backed benefits of TM.